This section is common to all the editions of IT360, as per the below constraints;

 The following table briefs the parameters monitored & the mode of monitoring ( - yes).

 Note: If the server monitor is added in Telnet & SSH mode, you have the option to directly access Telnet client by clicking on the 'Execute Commands on this server' link found below Today's Availability pie chart.
 This option is disabled by default.
-To enable it, Permissions need to be given to admin or operator to use this telnet client via the Admin-> Servers & Apps->User Administration --> Permissions link
+To enable it, Permissions need to be given to admin or operator to use this telnet client via Permissions under the Admin tab.

 |Windows||(only if IT360 is installed on windows machine)|